 "I have seen Katy's commitment to the causes she believes in firsthand," she continued.
 "I've gotten to spend time with her and I know how deeply she cares about making our world a better place.
 She is serious about understanding the complex problems we face and pulling people together to solve them.
 We need champions like Katy now more than ever: her passion, her energy and, yes, her voice, louder than a lion."

-Perry, an ambassador for the organization since 2013 who has participated in field visits to Madagascar and Vietnam and also raised over $1 million for UNICEF through her most recent world tour, jokingly asked the ballroom, "Does anyone have a tissue?"
+Perry - an ambassador for the organization since 2013 who has participated in field visits to Madagascar and Vietnam and also raised over $1 million for UNICEF through her most recent world tour - jokingly asked the ballroom, "Does anyone have a tissue?"
 And as Clinton exited the space with her security detail, Perry told her, "I've always had a voice - a singing voice - but I've never had a voice like I've had before.
 Hillary has lit that voice inside of me, and that light will never go out, it will continue to get brighter and brighter and brighter.
-Thank you Hillary.
+Thank you, Hillary.
 You motivate me and so many millions of people.
 We appreciate you for your incredible work and your heart."

-Octavia Spencer hosted the event, also attended by Allison Williams, Tea Leoni, Maggie Q, Orlando Bloom, Tamron Hall and Kyle Maclachlan, among others.
+Octavia Spencer hosted the event, also attended by Allison Williams, Tea Leoni, Maggie Q, Tamron Hall, Brooke Burke-Charvet and Kyle Maclachlan, among others.
 The gala dinner, which also honored Moll Anderson, included performances by Sara Bareilles and the cast of The Color Purple.